supposedly/nutshell/README.md

 That's not to say, however, that there is no concept of binding variables in Nutshell!
 Rather, it's that the variable names themselves are not intrinsically bound by anything.
 Nutshell's idea of binding is explained later on.

-Also allowed is the use of `{}` literals directly in transitions as 'on-the-spot' variables; no need to define them prior.
+Also allowed is the use of state-list literals directly in transitions as 'on-the-spot' variables; no need to define them prior.
-(Parentheses are also acceptable in place of curly brackets, as shown above and later...
-I personally prefer them.)
 ```rb
 # Nutshell
 (0, 1, 2), 3, (4, 5), 6, 7, 8, 9, 0, 1; 10